 The actual cost here can vary so it’s almost impossible to come up with an exact number.
 But, to give you a better idea, we compiled a rough estimate of the costs to expect.

-However, you should take into account that this doesn’t include other expenses like the new hire’s health insurance, marketing budget for promoting video content and other indirect expenses.
-What we did cover is the estimated costs for annual salary, camera equipment, and tools you need to create good social media videos.
+However, you should take into account that this doesn’t include other expenses like the new hire’s health insurance, the marketing budget for promoting video content and other indirect expenses.
+What we did cover is the estimated costs for an annual salary, camera equipment, and tools you need to create good social media videos.
 These numbers are just to give a basic idea of what sort of expenses you could be looking at with this option so remember to take it with a grain of salt.

 If the above two options don’t work for your company, don’t fret – you’ve got more options.